diku-dk/futhark-pldi17/README.md

   `make benchmark`: Run all benchmarks.

+  `make benchmark_futhark`: Run all Futhark implementation and produce `.runtimes` and `.avgtime` files in the `runtimes/` directory.
+Does not run reference implementations, and thus does not produce `.speedup` files.

   `make speedup.pdf`: Generate a graph of all computed speedups.
   Runtime information from both `runtimes/` and `aux_runtimes/` is used (the latter is optional).
 You will have to create the latter